 The Curry College Department of Public Safety is the primary law enforcement agency of the College.
 The Department is located on the north side of the Milton Campus at 940 Brush Hill Road.
 The department operates 24 hours a day, seven days a week and 365 days a year.
-Our non-emergency business hours are Monday through Thursday 8:30 AM to 7:00 PM, Fridays 8:30 AM to 4:30 PM and Saturdays 7:00 AM to 3:00PM.
-The department is comprised of a director, 12 full time-sworn police officers, three full time non-sworn officers, one part-time non-sworn officer and one administrative assistant.
+Our nonemergency business hours are Monday through Thursday 8:30 AM to 7:00 PM, Fridays 8:30 AM to 4:30 PM and Saturdays 7:00 AM to 3:00PM.
+The department is comprised of a director, 12 full-time sworn police officers, three full time non-sworn officers, one part-time non-sworn officer, one full-time Dispatcher, one part-time Dispatcher, and one Administrative Assistant.
 All sworn officers of the department are Special State Police Officers (SSPOs) in accordance with the provisions of Chapter 22C, section 63 of the Massachusetts General Laws and have police authority on any property owned, leased, or regularly used by Curry College.
 Furthermore, these officers have attended at a minimum a Municipal Police Training Committee (MPTC) Basic Reserve Intermittent Police Academy in conjunction with having an Associate's degree or higher in Criminal Justice.
 In addition, eight officers are also sworn Norfolk County Deputy Sheriffs.